 To opt out of SEIU Local 1107 dues:

-The Service Employees International Union (SEIU) Local 1107 is the designated union for thousands of public and private employees in Nevada, including those employed by local governments and in the healthcare industry.
+The Service Employees International Union (SEIU) Local 1107 is the designated union for approximately 10,000 public and private employees in Nevada, including those employed by local governments and in the healthcare industry.

 Those who find themselves in a union-represented workplace should know that Nevada law has long protected both public- and private-sector employees from being forced to financially support a union against their will.
 Specifically, state law guarantees that “[n]o person shall be denied the opportunity to obtain or retain employment because of nonmembership in a labor organization” and that corporations and unions may not “enter into any agreement, written or oral, which excludes any person from employment or continuation of employment because of nonmembership in a labor organization.”